su2-r/su2-r/README.md

 **This repository offers a glimpse into my technical skills, which I am continually refining.
 To explore more of my career journey and projects, visit my website **

+**This repository offers a glimpse into my technical skills, which I am continually refining🚀.
+To explore more of my career journey and projects, visit my website** at [http://link](http://link)

 Thank you!
+😄